 Once you know whether you have an offset, there are essentially two ways to go about fixing it.
 The most common fix is to excavate, and replace the affected section of pipe.
 This process would need to uncover enough pipe to ensure the new section can be installed properly.
 Additionally, if a leak in the pipe has caused issues with the grade of your pipe a bit more it may need to be uncovered to correct the grade.

 If it turns out that you need a larger section of pipe repaired, or a new sewer line all together, you might consider a trenchless method of sewer repair such as “pipe bursting.”
 With pipe bursting, the sewer line can be replaced or repaired without trenching up your entire yard.

-For any and all questions about your sewer line, and especially for camera scopes click here to request an appointment, and we will send one of our skilled technicians out to you in no time!
+For any and all questions about your sewer line, drain cleaning, and especially for camera scopes click here to request an appointment, and we will send one of our skilled technicians out to you in no time!